8 Signs He Didn't Pull Out in Time (And What to Do)

 While the withdrawal method can be more effective than no withdrawal method at all, when done correctly, it requires proper timing and discipline and still risks sperm entering a woman through pre-cum.

 If you suspect that he didn’t pull out in time, consider using emergency contraception to reduce the risk of pregnancy.

 How do men know when to pull out?

-For men to effectively use the withdrawal method, they need to understand their body’s signals and recognize when they’re about to orgasm and ejaculate.
+For men to effectively use the withdrawal method, they need to understand their body’s signals and recognize when they’re about to climax.

 This typically requires practice and self-awareness.